 Not all moves above the upper band or drops below the lower band warrant a trade.
 Add a trade filter, such as a moving average, to aid in highlighting the trend.
 Only take long trades if the price is above the moving average, and only take short trades if the price is below the moving average.

 You should buy when the price rises above the upper band of the longer period channel (20-period), and exit when the price falls below the lower band of the shorter period channel (15-period).
 Short sell when the price falls above the lower band of the longer period channel, and exit when the price rises above the upper band of the shorter period channel.

 Play around with the indicator settings to find parameters that align with the market in which you are trading.
 The channels may help in isolating times when potential trends are starting or ending.
 No indicator works well 100% of the time.
-Sometimes the market moves sideways—on those days the trending signals produced by the indicator won't be profitable.
+Sometimes the market moves sideways.
+On those days, the trending signals produced by the indicator won't be profitable.

 Successful trading always comes down to testing out strategies before using them with real capital.
-Establish a strategy, test it out over many trades and days in a demo account, then only start using real capital if the strategy produces consistent profits during that time.
+Establish a strategy and test it out over many trades and days in a demo account.
+Then, only start using real capital if the strategy produces consistent profits during that time.